- Massachusetts Institute of Technology

 - A record of demonstrated excellence in teaching;

-- A minimum of three years demonstrated experience in curriculum design and development of new instructional materials (print, audio, video or digital); and
+- A minimum of three years demonstrated experience in language pedagogy, curriculum design and development of new instructional materials (print, audio, video or digital); and

 - A record of on-going professional engagement and development.